Joetib/quiz/README.md

 # Quiz
-This is a quiz app built with django and vuejs.
+This is a quiz app built with django and javascript.
 It is a group assignment

 ## Features
     1. Every authenticated user can create a quiz
-    2. Every authenticated can answer a quiz only once
+    2. Every authenticated user can answer a quiz only once
     3. Scores gotten for a right answer is subject to the time it took to answer the question
     4. Quizzes are conducted by the frontend.
 The backend only stores the data involved